hardwario/website/content/academy/how-to-connect-blynk.en.md

 ---
-title: How to connect BigClown with Blynk app
+title: How to connect HARDWARIO with Blynk app
 draft: false
 date: 2019-09-20T19:08:04.789Z
 weight: 59
 description: >-
-  In order for your IoT invention from BigClown to send you notifications to your mobile, you need to pair it with Blynk.
+  In order for your IoT invention from HARDWARIO to send you notifications to your mobile, you need to pair it with Blynk.
 Check out our simple guide.
 slug: how-to-connect-blynk
-meta_title: How to connect BigClown with Blynk app
+meta_title: How to connect HARDWARIO with Blynk app
 meta_description: >-
   To tune up your IoT box programme to perfection, you can use the simple debugger that will get the kinks out.
 We will give you advice on how to set it